 Is there some manifestation of a committee of sleep operating in our lucid dreams?
 If we have the capacity to recognize that we are dreaming when we are in the midst of a dream, then do we somehow have the capacity to create a mechanism for oversight over our dreams?
-If we can engage metacognition when we are awake, can create hypothetical situations when we awake and planning for the future when we are awake, and can construct meaning when encountering a seemingly random cluster of events, then perhaps we can not only reflect on our dreams when we are dreaming (lucid dreaming), but also do some planning regarding the content and purpose of the dream, and find meaning in the seemingly random events that cascade through our dreams.
+Can we dream about dreaming?
+If we can create hypothetical situations and plan for the future when we are awake, then perhaps we can not only reflect on our dreams when we are dreaming (lucid dreaming), but also do some planning regarding the content and purpose of the dream when we are asleep.
+Can we dream about planning to dream?
+If we can construct meaning when encountering a seemingly random cluster of events when awake, then we might be able to find meaning in the seemingly random events that cascade through our dreams.
+Perhaps we can mold meaning out of the images appearing in a dream just as we can mold a bowl or statue of a mythic figure out of clay when we are awake.
 In short, we might find that there is a committee of sleep that is somehow operating via self-organization when we are asleep.